protocol-particles/protocol-particles.github.io/content/index.md

 - Relationships, classifications and dimensionalities around Protocol Particles and Phenomena might be more or less complete or correct.
 Interdisciplinary research and intutions are more than welcome to rectify those shortcomings.
-- The status of a Protocol Particle candidate is designated to concepts that are too fundamental to be considered emerging phenomena.
+- The candidate status is designated to concepts that are too fundamental to be considered emerging phenomena.
 Work in this area can greatly shape the future of this symbiotic encyclopedia.
 Anyone is welcome to influence the degree to which the Protoverse has meaning relative to our current understanding of the world.